Support Us Button Widget

 Photo by Marie O.

-The savior of the Alamo is buried there, along with the original owners of one of the most famous Texas boot companies.
+An overwhelming majority voted for this cemetery to have a historical marker.
+Some of the heroes of the Alamo are buried there, along with the original owners of one of the most famous Texas boot companies.
 Many instrumental people in the history of San Antonio and Texas are buried there.
 It is a small cemetery, divided into 4 areas, Matthew, Mark, Luke and John.

-It was built to accommodate persons on foot, not accessible by car.
-There is a large cross and statue in the center.
-It was built originally for members of St. Mary’s church in San Antonio.
+The cemetery was built to accommodate persons on foot, making it not accessible by car.
+There is a large cross and statue in the center, and was built originally for members of St. Mary’s church in San Antonio.
 It is a treasure.

 It doesn’t stop there — we got more submissions than these.
 Just check out our map of unofficial historical locations — both locally and across the nation.